 This simple salmon salad is one of my favorite ways to spruce up a pantry staple, since I almost always have the ingredients to hand.
 It’s a great recipe template to have stashed in your summer rotation because all you need to do is a quick chop of arugula, artichoke hearts and olives and then mix all the ingredients together just before serving.

-A good quality canned salmon is a great way to get in some good fats and this salad is a wallet-friendly way to enjoy salmon since it helps stretch a few cans further into an easy summer meal.
-They don’t have to be super expensive – I’ve found canned salmon without soy or vegetable oils added at Sam’s!
+A good quality canned wild pink salmon is a great way to get in some good fats and this salad is a wallet-friendly way to enjoy salmon since it helps stretch a few cans further into an easy summer meal.
+They don’t have to be super expensive – I’ve found canned salmon without soy or vegetable oils added at Sam’s Club and Costco.

 To keep this recipe AIP friendly, I use a mashed avocado base to replace mayo and to boost that dose of good fats which helps to make this salad super satisfying.
 (If you’re looking for an AIP “mayo” recipe, I have one in my print cookbook, Nourish).
 We like to enjoy this salmon salad in lettuce cups, as pictured here, or piled on top of a quick salad.
 It makes a great dip, too, or can make a delicious baked sweet potato topping for an easy supper.

-- CHOP: Finely dice the red onion and mince the arugula as you would other fresh herbs.
-Roughly chop both the olives and the arugula hearts.
+CHOP: Finely dice the red onion and mince the arugula as you would other fresh herbs.
+Roughly chop both the olives and the artichoke hearts.